-The Special Inquiries Division (SID) conducts criminal and administrative investigations of U.S. Postal Service executives and OIG and Postal Inspection Service personnel.
-SID also conducts workplace environment inquiries as well as whistleblower reprisal investigations.
+The Special Inquiries Division (SID) conducts criminal and administrative investigations of U.S. Postal Service executives as well as Office of Inspector General (OIG) and U.S. Postal Inspection Service personnel.
+SID also conducts workplace environment inquiries and whistleblower reprisal investigations.

 Whistleblower Reprisal Activity

 The Postal Service is not covered by the Whistleblower Protection Act, but has its own policy governing whistleblower retaliation.
 The policy prohibits retaliation against an employee because the employee (or applicant for employment) disclosed information the employee reasonably believes concerns:

 - a violation of any rule, law or policy, or

 - a gross waste of funds, gross mismanagement, abuse of authority or a substantial and specific danger to public health or safety.

 Generally, the misconduct is a violation of law, rule, or regulation, or a direct threat to public interest — fraud, health, safety violations, and corruption are a few examples.
 The employee must reasonably believe his or her employer has committed a violation of some law, rule, or regulation; testify or commence a legal proceeding on the legally protected matter; or refuse to violate the law.

 Whistleblower activity from October 2012, to September 30, 2013, included 172 allegations received, 18 investigations initiated, and 21 investigations closed with no finding of retaliation or deferred to other adjudicative body.